ddxgz/tinyhms/README.md

 It will take some time to download the images and install dependencies.

-### Normal way
+### The Normal way

-1. Install the requirements
+- Install the requirements
 ```
 pip3 install -r docker-compose/requirements.txt
 ```

-2. Create the db file
+- Create the db file
 ```
 python3 -m server.models
 ```

-3. Start the server
+- Start the server
 ```
 python3 -m server.gateway
 ```

-4. Start a redis server whether local or in a docker container
+- Start a redis server whether local or in a docker container

 Functions
 ---------------